Ella Kay Knokey Frost

 Ella Knokey Frost, a pianist, organist, and music teacher, also served the church as a missionary in China.
-Ella was born in Birmingham, Alabama, the oldest of four daughters born to Charles and Eleanor Frost.
+Ella was born in Birmingham, Alabama, on January 7, 1887, the oldest of four daughters born to Charles and Eleanor Knokey.
 Her family became Adventists when she was a child and moved to Washington state, where she was baptized while attending Meadow Glade Academy, forerunner of Columbia Adventist Academy.
 She was one of five graduates from MGA in 1908.

 She enrolled at Walla Walla College that fall, graduated with the first pianoforte diploma awarded by the college in the following spring, and continued at the school as a piano teacher for one year.
 In July 1910, she married Samuel Lilley Frost, who had graduated from Mount Vernon College, now Academy, in Ohio, as senior class president in1908 and had been teaching science and math at WWC since that time.